The Comprehensive Guide on How To Write a Call To Action

 - A statement of obligation – For the email newsletter example, make sure to clarify that the content is free and customer data remains secure.
 Users are more likely to click on your CTA when you limit their perceived risk.
 Ask your marketing content writer to stress phrases like “Free Trial,” “Free Offer” and “Risk-Free.”

-A good CTA will include just one call to action.
+A good CTA will include just one call to action in writing.
 More than that can confuse readers and discourage them from taking any of the suggested actions.
 As every great marketing content writer knows, the ideal copy is clear, concise and straightforward.
 Avoid obscuring your message with excess words.

 When writing your CTA, describe what will happen when they click.
 For example, a new product release CTA should not use the words “Buy Now,” unless clicking the link actually completes the purchase.
 Instead, choose precise language such as “Explore Product Features” or “Add to Cart” to ensure the click lives up to reader expectations.